SpeculativeScience/SpeculativeScience.github.io/en/pages/quality.md

 [ Being-for-Other → Being-in-Itself ] ⟹ Determination
 [ Being-for-Other ← Being-in-Itself ] ⟹ Constitution
 [ Being-for-Other ⇄ Being-in-Itself ] ⟹ Limit
+Limit ⟹ Finite
 ```

-[Marked for Revision]

 The Something and Other are other to each other, which is their relationship of Being-for-Other.
 They are what they are by not being the other.
 However, what is other to Being-for-Other is Being-in-Itself.

-Otherness which is internal to itself is Determination, whereas otherness which is external to itself is Constitution.
+Otherness that is internal is Determination, whereas otherness that is external is Constitution.
 The externality and internality between Something and Other implies their mutual non-being, or Limit.

 The Limit is what determines the existence of finite beings.
 Finitude is not eternal, something finite has no reality of its own since it will change into something else.
 It determines the moment of alteration where something becomes something else.
 Qualitative change, therefore, is the process of “othering”, something as endlessly going beyond what it was originally.

 ```
 Finite
-Finite → Finite → Finite → … ⟹ Spurious Infinite
-Finite ⇄ Finite ⟹ True Infinite
+Finite ⇄ Finite
 True Infinite ( Spurious Infinite )
 ```